-With so much water on hand, it’s easy to see why this sport is in Norwegians’ blood; in summer, locals kayak on inland lakes and rivers to reach secluded summerhouses or simply to wild camp in the 24-hour daylight.
+With so much water on hand, it’s easy to see why this sport is in Norwegians’ blood.
+In summer, locals kayak on inland lakes and rivers to reach secluded summerhouses or simply to wild camp in the 24-hour daylight.
 From the lesser-known spots to some of the country’s best-loved gems, here’s our pick of the best places to kayak in Norway.

-The 100km-long fjord – a protected area of sea dotted with islands of varying sizes – is home to a wide range of activities, including sailing, fishing and swimming.
+The 100km-long fjord, a protected area of sea dotted with islands of varying sizes, is home to a wide range of activities: sailing, fishing and swimming to name a few.
 But kayaking is arguably the best way to reach the numerous beaches and isles surrounding the city.
 Escape the urban bustle and see the city with an otter’s-eye view, getting in some exercise as you immerse yourself in nature – with the city skyline in the distance.

-Geirangerfjord, Western Fjord area
+Geirangerfjord, Western Fjord Area

-Kayaking offers a far more peaceful way of experiencing the fjord than boarding the car ferry – and after a few strokes your mind starts to ease.
-Paddle past abandoned farms with the odd grazing goat, and venture right up to the Seven Sisters Falls, feeling the tumbling water spray your face as you edge closer to the famed cascade, something you can only do from a kayak.
+Kayaking offers a far more peaceful way to experiencing the fjord – after just a few strokes your mind starts to ease.
+Paddle past abandoned farms with the odd grazing goat and venture right up to the Seven Sisters Falls, feeling the tumbling water spray your face as you edge closer to the famed cascade.
+That's something you can only do from a kayak.
 The village of Geiranger is also home to some excellent walking trails, so this is a good option for travellers looking to combine kayaking with hiking.

 Lofoten Islands, Northern Norway

 The main islands - Austvågøy, Vestvågøy, Flakstadøy and Moskenesøy - are separated from the mainland by Vestfjorden, famous for its cod fishery and orca population in winter.
 These islands get busy in peak season, so try one of the smaller islands, such as Skrova, for epic views without the crowds.
-The fjords and island groups are more accessible for the first-timer than some of Norway’s more remote spots, yet they also boast some of the country’s finest scenery and wildlife.
+The fjords and island groups are more accessible for a first-timer than some of Norway’s more remote spots, yet they also contain some of the country’s finest scenery and wildlife.
+There's a reason the Lofoten Islands are so iconic.
 With its dramatic mountain landscape, kayaking trips can also be paired with climbing and mountaineering.

 Hidra Island, Southern Norway

-Wearing a warm dry suit, you can’t help but feel a sense of peace and stillness in this true Arctic wilderness as you navigate neon-blue glaciers and push misshapen lumps of ice with your oar.
+Wearing a warm dry suit, you can’t help but feel a sense of peace and stillness in this true Arctic wilderness, as you navigate neon-blue glaciers and push misshapen lumps of ice with your paddle.
 When your arms are tired, pull your kayak ashore and explore the abandoned settlement of Hiorthamn on foot, or lace up your walking boots for a mountain hike, keeping your eyes peeled for whales and reindeer.

-Finnøy Island, Stavanger region
+Finnøy Island, Stavanger Region